 If you want to lower your blood sugar, A1C, and get better diabetes control, lowering your intake, and even cutting out those foods–sugar, bread, potatoes, pasta, cereals, and rice–is your number one focus.

-I told you you wouldn’t like hearing that.
+I said you wouldn't like hearing that. 😉

 Focus On What You CAN Have